Aliso Viejo Ranch

 Welcome to the former Moulton Ranch!

 This site was one of the headquarters of L.F.
-Moulton & Co. that had nearly 22,000 acres.
+Moulton & Co.
 The ranch used to have sheep and cattle in the rolling, open hills of Orange County.
 We invite you to step back into time with our historical images and maps that will guide you further as you visit our partner site.
 This location is 7.7 acres that would have been considered a camp.
 This site was leased and paid residuals to the company.
 The foreman would operate a site and lived on the premises.
 The team of workers rested in the bunkhouse and were served meals by a cook.

 From sheepherding to cattle, the ranch operated year round and was very weather dependent.
 Seasonal droughts affected crops and livelihoods.